Orbital elements: Epoch-describing elements

 These elements are also used to describe the position of an object in its orbit in a more general context and are not limited to describing the state at an epoch time.

 Relations between elements

 This section contains the common relations between the set of orbital elements described above, but more relations can be derived through manipulations of one or more of these equations.
 The variable names used here are consistent with the ones described above.
 These formulae also hold true for conversions between these elements in general.
+(Note break in notation:  M is redefined to now represent the mean anomaly, instead of the mass of the central body, as above.)

 Epoch can be found given the time of periapsis passage, the mean anomaly at epoch, and mean motion: